Nancy 2018 movie poster

 Maybe I’m incorrect, but the synopsis suggests that Nancy believes she is a kidnapped child she sees on the news.
 She doesn’t call the police, she goes straight to the parents and announces her theory.

-I never thought she really believed that she was the kidnapped child and rather was more convinced that Nancy felt the right to a life that looked more like the one she wanted.
+I never thought she believed that she was the kidnapped child and rather was more convinced that Nancy felt the right to a life that looked more like the one she wanted.
 Because of this, she seemed much like an opportunist rather than the victim of mistaken identity.
 Such was her loneliness that she was able to create fictitious circumstances that suited her connections.

 They’re Not Plot Holes – Nancy Movie Ending Explained

 In scenes within the second half, “Nancy” goes along with the processes like genetic testing.
 However, in earlier scenes with her mother, she is asked over and over again what she’s up to.
 It’s as if her mother has been dealing with this her whole life.
 Her mother’s death, it’s almost like this allowed her to unleash her potential once she was free of her.
 Perhaps in her heart, she felt like her life was a shitty example of what it could have been but I do believe that deep down she knew she’d just drawn the short straw.
-I’d love to know what she got up to prior to the things we see her do.
+I’d love to know what she got up to before the things we see her do.

 Sure Nancy’s birth certificate was missing, but she had a driver’s license and attended college.
 The detail of her unknown birth certificate gave her the loophole she was looking for.
 She was then able to create the dialogue she required to meld into the family.
-Once she got her foot in the door, she is seen rifling through the missing daughter’s things to add to her scenario.
+Once she gets her foot in the door, she is seen rifling through the missing daughter’s things to add to her scenario.

 I don’t think these details were intended to be plot holes in “Nancy” but rather allude to the full scope of this woman and her personality.
 An online movie friend described it as a type of Munchhausen and this is the type of scope that really fits for me too.